 3. Kids Rule

-So this is the one that really struck me as being very accurate.
+This is the segment that really struck me as being very accurate (when i first read it several years ago).
 I could have said SNAP – and it was the inspiration for the title of this post.

 The report explains that fast food outlets are the most popular establishment with Kids Rule consumers (38% have visited a fast food outlet in the three month period ending in September 2013).